 📍 Kargo, Central Bay, Salford Quays, M50 3XW.

 Long-serving street food venue, event space and music hotspot Freight Island boasts a collection of some of the best street food vendors in Manchester, and whether it’s tipping it down or blazing sunshine, you can enjoy all of it here.
-With Venezuelan street food from Mia’s Arepas, the best of Chinese, Korean and Japanese grub from Fuku, Indian delights from Payal and so so much more, there’s something for everyone to walk away with at Freight Island.
+With the likes of Ornella’s Kitchen, Gooey, Hello Dezato, MOREJOY and so so much more serving the masses, there’s something for everyone to walk away with at Freight Island.
 There are also plenty of dessert and cocktail spots at this huge venue, so whether you’re dropping in for some lunch or celebrating a milestone, Freight Island is perfect.

 📍 Freight Island, Depot Mayfield, 11 Baring St, Manchester M1 2PZ.